Skip to main content Skip to footer

 Ensure that staff contracts include a clause about the correct use of display screen equipment.

-Further information on the safe use of Display Screen Equipment is available from the Health and Safety Executive [4] and Healthy Working Lives [5].
+Further information on the safe use of DSE is available from the Health and Safety Executive [4] and Healthy Working Lives [5].

 Sources of information